Help Coping with covid-19 Stress & anxiety

 Radical Self-acceptance: develop compassion for yourself and love yourself exactly as you are.

-Resiliency and Positivity: group centered around cultivating resiliency and positivity to shape our lives.
+Resilience and Positivity: group centered around cultivating resilience and positivity to shape our lives.

 Schizophrenia Support: education and sharing for those experiencing symptoms of schizophrenia and their caretakers.